 Phil Jackson perfectly encapsulates motivation: "The strength of the team is each individual member.
 The strength of each member is the team."
 Leaders with intrinsic motivation don't just chase external rewards or recognition.
 They are driven by a desire for personal growth, the pursuit of goals, and aligning their actions with their values.

 Motivation is a cornerstone of emotional intelligence because it fuels the drive to achieve personal and professional goals, regardless of external factors like recognition or rewards.
 It is the inner force that propels us to persist in the face of obstacles, maintain a positive attitude, and strive for excellence.
-Leaders with strong intrinsic motivation are often resilient and tenacious, qualities that inspire their teams and foster a high-performance culture.
+Leaders with strong intrinsic motivation are often resilient and tenacious, qualities that inspire their teams and creates a high-performance culture.

 It is also tightly linked to self-regulation, another critical aspect of emotional intelligence.
 To stay motivated, we need to manage our emotions effectively, especially during challenging times.
 When we are able to self-regulate, we can maintain focus on our goals without letting transient emotions derail us.
 In addition, motivation often springs from a deep sense of purpose or passion.
 Leaders who connect their work to a purpose greater than themselves often display high levels of emotional intelligence, as they understand the impact of their emotions on their performance and are able to channel them towards constructive ends.
-In the Scaling Up world, this is why we emphasize setting a BHAG
+In the Scaling Up world, this is why we emphasize setting a BHAG.

 Empathy (Social Awareness)